roli2py/llm-consultant-widget/README.md

-# Assistant Widget
+# LLM Consultant -- Widget
 A chat widget to provide messages from the users to the backend.
-A part of the "[assistant](https://github.com/roli2py/assistant)" project.
+A part of the "[llm-consultant](https://github.com/roli2py/llm-consultant)" project.